freetocompute/docs/README.md

 mechanism it's impossible for many people to fully embrace the echo system.

 A single store is great for people that want it and the entity controlling the single store.
+If you don't fall into one of those two camps then it's a terrible ecosystem.

-If you don't fall into one of those two camps then it's a terrible echo system.
+We would also like to provide a solution for exploration and experimentation in all things snaps!

 Also, we love Ubuntu and want to continue to use it the way we see fit.

 ## What does it do?

 Not a lot at the moment.
-But with the proper setup (including a patched snapd) you can host snaps, download them and even build and Ubuntu Core against that store.
+But with the proper setup (including a minimally patched snapd) you can host snaps, download them and even build an Ubuntu Core against that store.

 ## What doesn't it do?

-That list is too long to list.
+That list is too long.
 Pick something and then assume it doesn't do that and then be pleasantly surprised when it does. :)

 ## Is it production ready?